jh2os/PopMenuAssessment/Design Notes/Level2DesignNotes.md

 Then Restaurant model (which for now I will leave basic as there are no requirements for restaurants other than containing menus).
 It will has_many: menus

-`rails generate model Resaurant name:string`
+`rails generate model Restaurant name:string`

 Menus will need to have a parent restaurant.
-`#db call for adding restaurant_id to menu model`
+`#db call for adding restaurant_id to menu model` `rails g migration AddRestToItemInfo menu:references`

 **compromise:**